 Reports of growing racial, ethnic, and religious stigmatization within historically tolerant Burkinabè society emerged in the wake of continuing terrorist activities in the north.
-These reports suggested that the targeting of teachers by violent extremist organizations in the north led many people in other parts of the country to be suspicious of and prejudiced against those appearing to be of Tuareg, Fulani, or Arab descent.
+This increased prejudice has most affected people appearing to be of Tuareg, Fulani, or Arab descent.

 Due to increasing insecurity, the government has established a number of heavily guarded checkpoints on roads near the northern border and the capital, and has instituted curfews in some places.
-Since November 2017, schools have been targeted by armed groups in the north of the country, and the number of people that have fled their homes has increased.
+The deteriorating security situation in the east has also impinged on freedom of movement there.
+Since 2017, schools have been targeted by armed groups in the north, and the number of people that have fled their homes has increased.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 2 / 4

 In recent years, the government has implemented reforms in the business sector by reducing the amount of capital necessary to start a business, facilitating the ability to obtain credit information, and improving the insolvency resolution process.
 However, the business environment is hampered by corruption.
 Laws and practices involving inheritance discriminate against women.